Your prospects are out there right now, hunting for a solution to a problem you can solve.

 What is Intent Data?

-Intent data shows which leads or accounts are actively researching on third-party sites.
+Intent data is type of sales intelligence that shows which leads or accounts are actively researching on third-party sites.
 When research on a particular topic is higher than usual, the account spikes on those topics.

 When buyers face a problem, they do online research to find a solution.
 They often narrow down their options before you’ve even had a chance to connect with them.
 Now imagine if you knew your prospects were researching a solution like yours shortly after they started the process.